tsykoduk/greg.nokes.name/_posts/2026-01-31-socrates-nazi-doctors-and-the-meme-war.md

 ## The Nazi Doctors

-Here's where the Socratic hypothesis collapses.
+Here's where the naive interpretation of the Socratic hypothesis collapses.

 By 1936 - three years before the war even started - 45% of German physicians were members of the Nazi Party.
 This was the highest percentage of any profession.
 These weren't uneducated thugs.
 They were among the most rigorously trained intellectuals in one of the world's most advanced medical systems.